Quick Links:

 • Then click on the Three Dots in the upper right corner of the screen.

-• In the drop down menu you will see the New Incognito Window option.
+• In the drop-down menu, you will see the New Incognito Window option.

-If you decide to use incognito mode on Mac for privacy, you can turn it on with Command (⌘) + ⇧Shift + N. If you want to use the manual way to open the incognito tab, you need to follow these instructions:
+If you decide to use Chrome’s incognito mode on Mac for privacy, you can turn it on with Command (⌘) + ⇧Shift + N. If you want to use the manual way to open the incognito tab, you need to follow these instructions:

 • Open the Chrome app on your Mac or MacBook.